andre-silva-14/Assembler-Interpreter/README.md

 ## Kata Description

-This is the first part of this kata series.
-Second part is here.

 We want to create a simple interpreter of assembler which will support the following instructions:

-`mov x y` - copies `y` (either a constant value or the content of a register) into register `x` `inc x` - increases the content of the register `x` by one `dec x` - decreases the content of the register `x` by one `jnz x y` - jumps to an instruction `y` steps away (positive means forward, negative means backward), but only if `x` (a constant or a register) is not zero
+`mov x y` - copies `y` (either a constant value or the content of a register) into register `x`

+`inc x` - increases the content of the register `x` by one

+`dec x` - decreases the content of the register `x` by one

+`jnz x y` - jumps to an instruction `y` steps away (positive means forward, negative means backward), but only if `x` (a constant or a register) is not zero

 Register names are alphabetical (letters only).
 Constants are always integers (positive or negative).

 Note: the `jnz` instruction moves relative to itself.
 For example, an offset of `-1` would continue at the previous instruction, while an offset of `2` would skip over the next instruction.